OSIPI/osipi.github.io/_taskforces/task-force-1-2.md

 title: "OSIPI Task Force 1.2: DCE/DSC software inventory"
 aims: Create an inventory of available DCE/DSC packages
 description: |
-  Develop a comprehensive inventory of complete open source packages for perfusion imaging analysis.
+  Develop a comprehensive inventory of software packages for perfusion imaging analysis.
   This is aimed at end-users looking for a suitable tool to process their data.
-  The inventory will list available open-source tools, providing information that will help users to select a suitable tool, such as scope of application, methodology, level of validation, licence policy, transparency, user-friendliness, and reviews by other users.
+  The inventory will list available tools, providing information that will help users to select a suitable tool, such as scope of application, methodology, level of validation, licence policy, transparency, user-friendliness, and reviews by other users.
   TF 1.2 provides this for DCE/DSC software.
 leads:
   - name: Kathleen Schmainda